cosrayjamie/starfitter/README.md

     $ bash compileTAx4.sh
 '''

-6. Final Needed Geometry Files.
-Now things are compiled and files are correctly labelled and moved.
-Before the shell script reset.sh can be run and process the photo sessions, make sure you have the following:
+6. **Include Final Needed Geometry Files.** Now things are compiled and files are correctly labelled and moved.
+Before the shell script reset.sh can be run and process the photo sessions, make sure you have the following in ./Starfitter:

 - Reset.sh requires an initial mirror geometry file: 'mirror_geometry.dat'
 - It requires an up-to-date corner geometry file: 'corner_geometry.dat'